 Unfortunately, E. rosea populations can now be found in many other parts of the world, often from its introduction as an unsuccessful biological control agent (Simberloff and Stiling 1996, Mack et al 2000).
 Moreover, there is evidence that E. rosea is expanding its range in the United States, facilitated by modern horticultural practices and climate change (Irwin et al. 2016).
-While the impact of E. rosea on endemic mollusk populations in island environments has been extensively researched by invasion biologists, little is known about the expansion of its native range in North America, where populations are not restricted by oceanic barriers.
-Previous studies have indicated that E. rosea is native to several states in the southeastern United States, including Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and southeastern Texas (Auffenberg and Stange 2021).
-However, since 2006, a persistent population of E. rosea has been observed outside of this assumed range, just south of Nashville, TN (Irwin et al. 2016).
-The stability of this population implies a type of range expansion for E. rosea which is facilitated by factors such as climate change, the urban heat island effect (UHI), and modern horticultural commerce.
-Our paper examines this pattern of range expansion using publicly available data sets provided by the Global Biodiversity Information Facility (GBIF).
-We document the persistence of and provide demographic data (abundance, age, size of individuals) about an extra-limital satellite population of E. rosea since its discovery in 2006.
-Finally, we apply a predictive ecological model that incorporates environmental variables to delineate where potential habitats exist that are suitable for E. rosea habitation.
+While the impact of E. rosea on endemic mollusk populations in island environments has been extensively researched by invasion biologists, little is known about the expansion of its native range in North America, where populations have not been intentionally introduced and are not restricted by oceanic barriers.

+101 Previous studies have indicated that E. rosea is native to several states in the southeastern United States, 102 including Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and southeastern Texas 103 (Auffenberg and Stange 2021).
+However, since 2006, a persistent population of E. rosea has been observed outside 104 of this assumed range, just south of Nashville, Tennessee (Irwin et al. 2016).
+The stability of this population suggests 105 that a type of range expansion of E. rosea which may be facilitated by factors such as climate change, the urban heat 106 island effect (UHI), and modern horticultural commerce.
+Our paper examines this potential range expansion using 107 publicly available data sets provided by the Global Biodiversity Information Facility (GBIF).
+Furthermore, we 108 document the persistence of and provide demographic data (abundance, age, size of individuals) of the extra-limital 109 satellite population of E. rosea since its discovery in 2006.
+Finally, we apply a predictive ecological model that 110 incorporates environmental variables to delineate potential suitable habitats for E. rosea.
+We predict that E. rosea is 111 expanding its range northward in the United States.

-6.0 Materials and Methods:
+113 6.0 Materials and Methods: